billalive/yarm/README.md

   - path: custom.py
 ```

-_Learn more about your [configuration file options][config]..._
+Read more about [basic configuration][config] and [advanced options][options].

 ## Custom Postprocessing Code

-If make-it-easy options like `slugify_columns` and SQL aren't enough for you, you can write a [custom postprocess function][postprocess] for any query you like.
+If the power of SQL and make-it-easy options like `slugify_columns` aren't enough for you, you can write a [custom postprocess function][postprocess] for any query you like.

 ## Status: Alpha